tfausak/tfausak.github.io/_posts/2016-02-28-neon-an-alternative-purescript-prelude.md

 ---
-title: Neon: An alternative PureScript prelude
+title: 'Neon: An alternative PureScript prelude'
 ---

 I am proud to announce [Neon][], an alternative prelude (standard library) for